Naomi Hartley

-Naomi Hartley (born 12 January 2001) is an English footballer who plays as a defender for Sheffield United in the FA Women's Championship.
-Hartley previously played for Manchester United and Coventry United, and spent time in the youth ranks of Burnley, Blackburn Rovers, Liverpool.
+Naomi Hartley (born 12 January 2001) is an English footballer who plays as a defender for Burnley.
+She previously played for Sheffield United, Manchester United, Coventry United, and spent time in the youth ranks of Burnley, Blackburn Rovers, Liverpool.
 She has been capped for England at youth level.
-Hartley is openly lesbian and worked alongside the Community Foundation's Empower LGBT+ programme in 2022.
+She is openly lesbian and worked alongside the Community Foundation's Empower LGBT+ programme in 2022.

 Club career

 Youth career

 Hartley came through the youth ranks of hometown team Burnley and local rivals Blackburn before joining Manchester United's Centre of Excellence aged 13.
 After three years at the academy, but with no prospect of progression as United had no senior women's team at the time, Hartley joined Liverpool where she played with experienced England international Casey Stoney, who would later become Hartley's manager.

 Liverpool

 Hartley made her senior debut and only appearance for Liverpool on 18 February 2018, in a Women's FA Cup fifth round tie against Chichester City.